xFadedx/GlobiBind/README.md

 <br>

 <p align="center">
-  Made with ❤️ by xfadedx
+  Made with ❤️ by xFadedx
 </p>